andreeaiana/geneg/README.md

 A full version of the news corpus is available [upon request](mailto:andreea@informatik.uni-mannheim.de).

 ## Results
-The [three versions]() of GeNeG are hosted on [Zenodo](https://zenodo.org/).
+The [complete GeNeG](https://doi.org/10.5281/zenodo.5913171) is hosted on [Zenodo](https://zenodo.org/).
 All files are [gzipped](https://www.gzip.org/) and in [N-Triples format](https://www.w3.org/TR/n-triples/).
-Due to copyright issues, these do not include information about the abstract and bodies of the news articles.

-The three versions of GeNeG can also be found in the `results` folder, together with a corresponding [description](results/README.md).
+A sample of the three versions of GeNeG can also be found in the `results` folder, together with a corresponding [description](results/README.md).
+Due to copyright policies, this sample does not contain the abstract and body of the articles.

-The files correspnding to the full version of GeNeG are avaiable [upon request](mailto:andreea@informatik.uni-mannheim.de).

 ## Requirements